-In DNP, the C-labeled molecule to be polarized (other magnetic resonance-active nuclei can also be polarized) is mixed with a stable radical, rapidly frozen to form a glass, and then placed in a strong magnetic field (typically 3-9 T) at ~1.2 K. This low temperature can be achieved relatively easily by boiling off liquid helium under vacuum.
+In DNP, the 13C-labeled molecule to be polarized (other magnetic resonance-active nuclei can also be polarized) is mixed with a stable radical, rapidly frozen to form a glass, and then placed in a strong magnetic field (typically 3-9 T) at ~1.2 K. This low temperature can be achieved relatively easily by boiling off liquid helium under vacuum.
 At this temperature the spins of the unpaired electrons on the radical are almost completely polarized.
-The electron spin polarization can then be transferred to the C spins by microwave irradiation near the electron spin resonance frequency, which typically takes ~1 hr, depending on the nucleus and molecule to be polarized.
-The key development, introduced by Golman, Ardenkjaer-Larsen and colleagues in the early 2000s, was the dissolution process, in which the sample is heated rapidly to body temperature with substantial retention of the nuclear spin polarization (Ardenkjaer-Larsen et al., 2003).
-The hyperpolarized C-labeled substrate can then be injected into the biological system under study, and a series of spectra or spectroscopic images can be acquired to follow redistribution of the C label among cellular metabolites.
-The limitations of the technique include the short lifetime of the polarization, which decays with a time constant given by the T1 of the C nucleus.
-For [1-C]pyruvate, a widely used substrate, the T1 in vivo is only 20-30 s, which means that it must reach the target tissue and undergo significant metabolism within tens of seconds and that images must be acquired within 2-3 min.
-This limits the substrates that can be studied to those that show fast cell uptake and rapid subsequent metabolism and has necessitated the development of very fast spectroscopic imaging techniques (Geraghty et al., 2017; Hurd et al., 2014; Schmidt et al., 2014; Schmidt et al., 2015; Wang et al., 2017) (Figures 3D and 3E).
-The C polarization lifetime can be extended by deuterating the molecule; for example, perdeuteration of uniformly labeled gluco
+The electron spin polarization can then be transferred to the 13C spins by microwave irradiation near the electron spin resonance frequency, which typically takes \sim 1 hr, depending on the nucleus and molecule to be polarized.
+The key development. introduced by Golman, Ardenkjaer-Larsen and colleagues in the early 2000s, was the dissolution process, in which the sample is heated rapidly to body temperature with substantial retention of the nuclear spin polarization (Ardenkjaer-Larsen et al., 2003).
+The hyperpolarized 13C-labeled substrate can then be injected into the biological system under study, and a series of spectra or spectroscopic images can be acquired to follow redistribution of the 13C label among cellular metabolites.
+The limitations of the technique include the short lifetime of the polarization, which decays with a time constant given by the T1 of the 13C nucleus.
+For $[1-^{13}C]$ pyruvate, a widely used substrate, the T1 in vivo is only 20-30 s, which means that it must reach the target tissue and undergo significant metabolism within tens of seconds and that images must be acquired within 2-3 min.
+This limits the substrates that can be studied to those that show fast cell uptake and rapid subsequent metabolism and has necessitated the development of very fast spectroscopic imaging techniques (Geraghty et al., 2017; Hurd et al., 2012; Josan et al., 2014; Schmidt et al., 2014; Shin et al., 2015; Wang et al., 2017) (Figures 3D and 3E).
+The 13C polarization lifetime can be extended by deuterating the molecule; for example, perdeuteration of uniformly labeled glucose extended the T_1s of some resonances from ${\sim}1$ s to 10 s, allowing imaging of label flux through all 10 steps of the glycolytic pathway (Rodrigues et al., 2014).
+The polarized substrate is diluted during the dissolution process and therefore the original solution must be very concentrated, limiting application of the technique to highly soluble molecules that will form a glass when rapidly frozen.